-- (9) address where requests should be directed; and - (10) FOIA fees. - 7.
-Audit Reports.
+- 8. Audit Reports.
 A municipal library (but not a library district) must post on its website, if it maintains one, a copy of the audit management letter and audited financial statements submitted by the auditor.
-65 ILCS 5/8-8-10.5. - 8.
+65 ILCS 5/8-8-10.5. - 9.
 Elected Officials' Email Addresses.
 A library must post an email address or othe mechanism on its website to allow members of the public to contact the library's elected officials.
+Note that the statute only applies to elected officials, so there is an open question whether a library board of trustees whose members are appointed, not elected, must comply.
 There are a few options for complying with the law.
-For example, a library could post one universal email address (such as library could post individual email addresses for each of the elected officials.
-Alternatively, a library could post individual email addresses for each of the elected officials.
+For example, a library could post one universal email address (such as library could post one universal email address (such as library could post one universal email address (such as library could post one universal email address (such as library could post one universal email address (such as library could post one universal email address (such as library could post one universal email address (such as library could post one universal email address (such as library could post one universal email address for each of the elected officials.
 A third option could be use of a "contact us" form that allows users to select a particular elected official as the recipient of the email.
 The website information must be easily available or searchable from the library's home page by use of a hyperlink.
-50 ILCS 205/20 - 9.
+50 ILCS 205/20 - 10.
 Annexation of New Library Territory.
 Under the Library District Act, there are optional notice provisions that allow a library district to post notice of a proposed annexation on the district's website.
-75 ILCS 16/15-15; 75 ILCS 16/15-10. - 10.
+75 ILCS 16/15-15; 75 ILCS 16/15-10. - 11.
 Severance Agreements.
-When a library enters a severance agreement with an employee or contractor because the employee or contractor was found to have engaged in sexual harassment or sexual discrimination, the library must publish on its website, if one is maintained, the following information: - (1) the full name and title of the person receiving payment under the severance agreement; - (2) the amount of the payment; - (3) that the employee or contractor was found to have engaged in sexual harassment or sexual discrimination, as applicable; and - (4) the date, time, and location of the meeting at which the taxing body approved the severance agreement.
+When a library enters a severance agreement with an employee or contractor because the employee or contractor was found to have engaged in sexual harassment or sexual discrimination, within 72 hours, the library must publish on its website, if one is maintained by the library, the following information:

+- (1) the full name and title of the person receiving payment under the severance agreement; - (2) the amount of the payment; - (3) that the employee or contractor was found to have engaged in sexual harassment or sexual discrimination, as applicable; and - (4) the date, time, and location of the meeting at which the taxing body approved the severance agreement.

 The information may be withheld if it is determined that disclosure would interfere with pending or actually and reasonably contemplated law enforcement proceedings; pending or actually and reasonably contemplated legal or administrative proceedings; result in the direct or indirect disclosure of the identity of a complainant (if he or she had not consented), endanger the life or physical safety of the complainant of the sexual harassment or discrimination at issue.
 The posting requirements do not supersede the confidentiality provisions of the severance agreement.
-50 ILCS 205/3c
+50 ILCS 205/3c.